-- 1) General Fund Property taxes receivable/Deferred inflows of resources to adjust the accounts to actual. - 2) General Fund to adjust the allowance for doubtful accounts at year-end. - 3) General Fund to record year-end sewer project payables and DEEP grant receivables. - 4) Capital Improvement Fund to record budget transfers per meeting minutes. - 5) Other Special Revenue Funds to record notes receivable for housing rehab.
+- 1) General Fund Property taxes receivable/Deferred inflows of resources to adjust the accounts to actual. - 2) General Fund to record year-end sewer project and DEEP grant - 3) Capital Improvement Fund to gross up budget transfers and project expenditures for GAAP presentation.